statds/ids-s22/notes/docs/intro.md

     - Improve my comfort level with Python.
     - Explore data visualization tools available in Python.
     - Become proficient in git.
-+ Taffe, Thalia
-    - Better understand cmd functionality
-+ Yan, Jun
-    - Make data science accessible to undergraduates
-    - Co-develop a notebook with Jupyter-book in collaboration with students
-+ Zeimbekakis, Anthony
-    - Become proficient in using command line with tools such as GitHub or even just file management
-    - Apply past knowledge of Python to be comfortable performing data science tasks
-+ Campman, Benjamin
-    - Develop more concrete ability and knowledge of Python
-    - Understand basics of Git
 + Shamirian, Robbie
     - Continue to grow my Python skills in relation to data science
     - Understand the fundamentals of Git